Contact Us

 Figure 9 – Embedded kerning for inconsistent word spacing.
 [Font: Boxr™ Light]

 Last but not least, sometimes, even minor details can make significant differences.
 This particular one derives from my graphic design pet peeves.
-It is a bit annoying when I have to adjust word spacing, especially for words that start or end with A, L, T, V, Y (see Figure-9).
+It is a bit annoying when I have to adjust word spacing, especially for words that start or end with A, L, T, V, Y (see Figure 9).
 The negative space of these characters often causes visually inconsistent word spacing.
-Therefore, I decide to kern these characters to both sides of the “Space” glyph (Unicode U+0020) for all my typefaces.
-Voila, problem solved for my font users!
-Just be mindful not to overdo it.
-For example, the word spacing of ”CALL TIME” appears wider than that of “IN TIME.”
-So, if you heavily compensate for the T, it may work for one situation but not another.
-The key is to find the middle ground kerning value that would be a good compromise.
+Here’s an example: the word space between "CALL TIME" might look wider than the word space between "LAUGH NOW."

 Now that you have learned some kerning basics, it’s time for you to start practicing.
 Learning by doing is the best way to go.
 If you have more questions, feel free to check out the helpful links below.
 Be sure to subscribe so you won’t miss our next post.
 See you then!